 Do you take insurance?

-We are currently not in contract with major medical insurance.
+For prenatal care only, we accept Staywell Medicaid.
+We are currently not in contract with any major medical insurance plans.
 We can submit your information through a third-party biller, Beautiful Beginnings Midwifery Billing, however, this is not covered by Full Circle.
 We can however provide you an itemized, coded receipt that can be submitted to the insurance company for out-of-network reimbursement, free of charge.
 As fully licensed and insured medical providers, you are likely to have our services applied to your deductible at minimum.
-To find out what your insurance plan will cover you can call your insurance representative and ask what your coverage is for an out of network provider providing home birth services and midwifery care or ask BBMB to take care of that for a flat fee of $25.
+To find out what your insurance plan will cover you can call your insurance representative and ask what your coverage is for an out of network provider providing home birth services and midwifery care or ask BBMB to take care of that for a fee.

 What supplies do you bring to the birth?

 Click here to explore tools in your Midwifes' bag!